chartjs/chartjs-plugin-zoom/docs/samples/drag.md

 # Drag To Zoom

 Zooming is performed by clicking and selecting an area over the chart with the mouse.
+Pan is activated by keeping `ctrl` pressed.

 ```js chart-editor
 // <block:data:1>